Log in

 Choosing off-campus Durham University private accommodation offers students more independence, modern facilities, and lease stability, while university halls offer a traditional start.
 Opting for off-campus Durham University student accommodation through uhomes.com provides several strategic advantages over campus dorms:

-• Continuous 51-Week Tenancies (No Holiday Move-outs): Unlike many historic Bailey colleges that require students to vacate rooms during Christmas or Easter, our private accommodations offer uninterrupted occupancy for 51 weeks.
+• Continuous 51-Week Tenancies: Unlike many historic Bailey colleges that require students to vacate rooms during Christmas or Easter, our private accommodations offer uninterrupted occupancy for 51 weeks.
 You can stay or keep your belongings safe in your room all year round without the hassle of vacation storage or temporary relocation.

-• Guaranteed Availability (Beat the Ballot): Durham’s college rooms are often allocated via a lottery or "ballot" system for returning students, leaving many without a bed.
+• Guaranteed Availability: Durham’s college rooms are often allocated via a lottery or "ballot" system for returning students, leaving many without a bed.
 Private accommodation offers guaranteed booking, allowing you to secure your home for 2026/27 as early as November.

-• Modern Ensuite & Studio Privacy: While over 60% of college rooms are "Standard" (shared bathrooms), our private halls like Student Castle and Elvet Studios offer 100% private en-suites and studios.
+• Modern Ensuite & Studio Privacy: While over 60% of Durham University college rooms are Standard with shared bathrooms, our private halls like Student Castle and Elvet Studios offer 100% private en-suites and studios.
 You get your own bathroom and, in many cases, a private kitchen with high-end appliances like dishwashers and integrated ovens.

 • Strategic Location Control: You choose exactly where you live.
-Whether you want to be 10 mins from the Science Site (avoiding the morning rush) or in the vibrant Viaduct area, private housing lets you bypass the "random allocation" of university housing and stay near your academic department.
+Whether you want to be 10 minutes from the Science Site or in the vibrant Viaduct area, private housing saves you from the random allocation of university housing and allows you to stay near your academic department.

 Cost of Living at Durham University